 - MyType.cxx/.h: Type definition. - MyTypePublisher.cxx/.h: Definition of the Publisher as well as of a PublisherListener.
 The user must fill the needed methods for his application. - MyTypeSubscriber.cxx/.h: Definition of the Subscriber as well as of a SubscriberListener.
 The behavior of the subscriber can be altered changing the methods implemented on these files. - MyTypePubSubType.cxx/.h: Serialization and Deserialization code for the type.
-It also defines the getKey method in case the topic uses keys. - MyTypePubSubMain.cxx: Main file of the example application in case it is generated. - Makefiles or Visual studio project files.
+It also defines the getKey method in case the topic uses keys.

+- MyTypePubSubMain.cxx: The main file of the example application in case it is generated. - Makefile or Visual Studio project files.